How to Create a WordPress Child Theme

 WordPress themes can be fantastic but there are so many examples of little things we all want to change.
 A color here, a font size there, perhaps use a different call to action on the buttons?

 The problem is that modifying a theme even slightly prevents you from updating it to a newer version in the future, because if you do try to update, you lose all your changes.

-But what do you do if you’re working with a theme from the WordPress repository or a theme you purchase on Themeforest that doesn’t make it so easy?
-Child themes solve this by allowing you to use all of the functionality of your chosen theme while allowing you to update without the fear of losing your modifications.
+If you’re working with a theme from the WordPress repository or a theme you purchase on Themeforest that doesn’t Child themes allow you to use all of the functionality of your chosen theme while making updates without the fear of losing your modifications.